 reindexdb causes locking of system catalog tables, which could affect currently running queries.
 To avoid disrupting ongoing business operations, schedule the

 reindexb operation during a period of low activity.

-reindexdb might need to connect several times to the master server, asking for a password each time.
+reindexdb might need to connect several times to the coordinator server, asking for a password each time.
 It is convenient to have a

 ~/.pgpass file in such cases.